Meenamasathile Sooryan

 Meenamasathile Sooryan (lit.
 'Midsummer Sun') is a 1986 Indian Malayalam language film, directed by Lenin Rajendran and produced by C. G. Bhaskaran.
 It is based on the Kannada novel Chirasmarane (1955) by Niranjana.
-The film stars Venu Nagavally, Murali, Vijay Menon, Kakka Ravi and Shobhana in the lead roles.
+The film stars Venu Nagavally, Murali, Vijay Menon, Kakka Ravi, and Shobana in the lead roles.
 The film has musical score by M. B. Sreenivasan.

 Plot

-The Movie is based on famous 1941 Kayyur Revolt in Kasargod district against Land lords and British Police.
-Four Communist Party members Madathil Appu, Abubacker, Chirukandan, Kunjambu Nair opposes this.
-They were sentenced to hang because a constable was accidentally killed during the revolt.
+The movie is based on the famous 1941 Kayyur Revolt in Kasargod district against the landlords and British Police.
+Four Communist Party members - Madathil Appu, Abubacker, Chirukandan, and Kunjambu Nair - oppose this.
+They are sentenced to hang because a constable was accidentally killed during the revolt.